DOI-ONRR/doi-extractives-data/nrrd-design-system/docs/01-index.md

 title: Nrrd Design System
 ---

-[Brief intro, perhaps very briefly describing (and linking to) Revenuedata.doi.gov .]
-This guide assumes knowledge of html, css, and the underlying technologies used to build this website such as jekyll, TK, TK.
+[welcome!]
+This guide assumes knowledge of html, css, and other technologies used to build this website.

-This is a description of our unique approach to various components.
-How we apply.
-[We may not need to explicitly state ^this^.
-It's a good rule of thumb for us to follow as we go, tho.]

 ## Goals
 - Give insight into the Why behind our style decisions